Dana Brunetti: Relativity Media

 In January 2016 it was announced that Relativity Media, which was just emerging from Chapter 11 bankruptcy, had acquired Trigger Street Productions and that Kevin Spacey would become chairman of Relativity Studios whilst Brunetti would become the studio's president.
 Brunetti said in a statement.
 "Being a disruptor at heart, I look forward to the opportunities that being inside a studio system will present."

 When the paperwork for the studio was filed for the court it emerged that Spacey had opted out of assuming the chairmanship of the studios, and by the end of 2016 Brunetti had also left Relativity whilst both remained Executive Producers on House of Cards and Manhunt: Unabomber.

 Cavalry Media

-In 2018 Brunetti and former Relativity Media Executive Keegan Rosenberger, co-founded Los Angeles-based media company Cavalry Media.
+In 2018 Brunetti and former Relativity Media Executive Keegan Rosenberger, co-founded Los Angeles–based media company Cavalry Media.
 Cavalry's core focus is the acquisition, development and production of premium feature films and scripted television series for global audiences.
+In 2023 Brunetti resigned from his position at Cavalry to return to solo producing.